MarieClaire

 "There is a part of my brain that defies logic," she writes.
 "Once, it completely convinced me I should live off 300 calories a day, and at some point, it told me even that was too much.
 That part of my brain is my disease, and there was a time when it had absolute authority over me...even though I have lived in recovery for ten years now, it still finds loads of fun, insidious ways to thwart me to this day."

-But Bellisario has overcome her eating disorder thanks to "hard introspection, intense medical and mental care, a supportive family, friends and a patient and loving partner."
-Bellisario has recently starred in, written and produced an independent film, Feed, based on her experiences, which Sony Pictures has released today.
+But Bellisario has overcome her eating disorder thanks to “hard introspection, intense medical and mental care, a supportive family, friends and a patient and loving partner.”
+Bellisario has since starred in, written and produced an independent film, Feed, based on her experiences.

 osher